inambioinfo/snippets/TeamSKI/TeamPresentation.md

 ![Samo Turk](http://media.bio.mx/teams/ski/turk.jpg)
 #### Postdoc
 ##### Previous work
-2011-2013: Postdoc in CADD, cheminformatics and medicinal chemistry at the University of Ljubljana
+2011-2013: Postdoc in Computer-Aided Drug Design, Cheminformatics and Medicinal Chemistry at the University of Ljubljana
-2011: PhD in medicinal chemistry at the University of Ljubljana, supervisor Prof. Gobec
+2011: PhD in Medicinal Chemistry at the University of Ljubljana

 Contributed to several antibacterial and anticancer drug design projects; collaborated with GSK.
 ##### Contact